AxelothLeohryn/AxelothLeohryn/README.md

 🌐 Developed <a href="https://planorant.com">Planorant</a>.

-📚 Learning WebGL and Three.js to create stunning and next-lvl website designs and animations.
+📚 Learning WebGL and Three.js to create stunning and next level website designs and animations.

 🧑‍🎓 Constantly growing as a developer.